 If you want to keep your home during Chapter 13 bankruptcy, you must make your regular mortgage payments as they come due.
+You'll also have to make up missed payments over the course of your repayment plan.
 If you have a second mortgage, however, under certain circumstances you might not have to pay it outside of bankruptcy.

-Read on to learn more about whether you have to pay your mortgage in Chapter 13 bankruptcy.
-(Learn more about what happens to your home in Chapter 13 bankruptcy.)
+Read on to learn more about paying your mortgage in Chapter 13 bankruptcy.
+You can also find out more about what happens to your home in Chapter 13 bankruptcy.

-But keep in mind that if you want to keep your home in Chapter 13 bankruptcy, you must make timely plan payments and continue to pay your ongoing mortgage obligations (discussed below).
+But keep in mind that if you want to keep your home in Chapter 13 bankruptcy, you must make timely plan payments and continue to pay your ongoing mortgage obligations.

-If the balance on your first mortgage (or other senior liens) is greater than the value of your house, you may be able to get rid of your second mortgage (or other junior liens) in Chapter 13 bankruptcy through lien stripping.
-(Learn more about stripping your second mortgage in Chapter 13 bankruptcy.)
+If the balance on your first mortgage is greater than the value of your house, you might be able to get rid of your second mortgage (or other junior liens) in Chapter 13 bankruptcy through lien stripping.

 When you strip your second mortgage, the lien will be eliminated when you complete your bankruptcy and the debt becomes unsecured.
 Like your credit cards and medical bills, the debt is unsecured because it isn't guaranteed with collateral.